Let’s talk about water descaler vs water softener, how they function, and their pros and cons.

-Primarily, a water descaler treats water so that it doesn’t leave scales in your plumbing system and your appliances over time.
-A water softener’s main job is to soften hard water (it’s rich in calcium and magnesium ions).
+A water descaler treats water so that it doesn’t leave scales in your plumbing system and your appliances over time.
+A water softener softens hard water that is rich in calcium and magnesium minerals.
 This means there will be no scales built over time.
 Water hardness is the primary reason scales develop over time.

 Water descalers and water softeners are two of the best water treatment options with one goal in common: to prevent or hinder the development of scales in your pipes and appliances.
 Thanks to these water treatment options, the issue of hard water is less problematic than it once was.

 As the name implies, this type of water filtration system ensures the water being supplied to your whole house doesn’t leave scales.
 It does this by treating hard water, but it doesn’t function by softening water in the traditional sense of the term.

 They don’t operate with salt, and they usually have a single tank or no tank at all (depending on the descaler).
 They’re typically installed at the point the water flows to the pipes and appliances in the home.
 The beauty of this water treatment is that it prevents the development of scale build-up.

 Water descaler has two popular types: the magnetic descaler and the template-assisted descaler.
 They function differently.

 These types of descalers are more popular than magnetic descalers.
 This is because their technique of descaling is easier to verify.
 These descalers have two major components: a sediment filter and a unique kind of media.

 The sediment filter extracts scale-causing contaminants while the media draws the minerals responsible for all the hardness in the water.
 These minerals are glued to the surface of the media and are chemically transformed through crystallization.

 Once the calcium and magnesium ions are crystallized, they become harmless and are discharged back into the water.